wenhoujx/kuzudb.github.io/docs/blog/kuzu-v-0.0.2.md

 way to reach some people publicly, we want to start with a much more important topic:

-**Donate to the Victims of [Türkiye-Syria Earthquake](https://www.bbc.com/news/world-middle-east-64590946):**
+### Donate to the Victims of [Türkiye-Syria Earthquake](https://www.bbc.com/news/world-middle-east-64590946):
-Our hearts and prayers go to all the victims, those who survived and those who passed, in Syria and Türkiye.
+Our hearts, thoughts, and prayers go to all the victims, those who survived and those who passed, in Syria and Türkiye.
 There will be a very difficult winter for all those who survived so everyone needs to help.
 Here are two pointers for trustworthy organizations we know of that are trying to help